kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 - **Recommendation/temporal link prediction:** When predicting a ranked list of items using `LIST_DISTINCT`

 Note that you don't need to specify the task type.
-PQL automatically detects it based on whether you're predicting a condition (binary), categories (multi-class), numbers (regression), or ranked lists (recommendation).
+PQL automatically detects it based on whether you are predicting a condition (binary), categories (multi-class), numbers (regression), or ranked lists (recommendation).

 ## Best Practices

 - Use target filters to filter which events to aggregate.
-- Use entity filter to filter which historical examples to learn from.
+- Use entity filters to filter which historical examples to learn from.
 - Make sure to include temporal entity filters in zero-valued aggregations such as `SUM` or `COUNT`.
 - Ensure value formats match column data types in conditions (e.g., `'US'` for strings, `1990-01-01` for dates).
 - It might be non-trivial to pick appropriate `<start_offset>` and `<end_offset>` values.